We've posted the 2017 Winners of the FAAS Publication Awards!

 We'd like to thank all the clubs who submitted entries this year.
-There were 192 total entries this year from six different clubs.
-Entries were down significantly over years past.
+There were 172 total entries this year from four different clubs. participation is down significantly the last few years and we are considering dropping the awards.

 More notes on the process after the break.